aws/aws-advanced-jdbc-wrapper/examples/VertxExample/README.md

 Start the application by running the command `./gradlew :vertxexample:run`.
 Once the application has started, requests can be made using the previously defined routes.
 For example, to obtain the current instance ID, the command `curl localhost:8888/id` can be run.

 # Summary
-This tutorial walks through the steps required to add and configure the AWS JDBC Driver to a simple Vert.x application.
+This tutorial walks through the steps required to add and configure the AWS Advanced JDBC Wrapper to a simple Vert.x application.